loboris/ESP8266_AT_LoBo/README.md

 * Built with the latest ESP8266 NON_OS SDK (v.
 3.1)
 * Can be installed on all ESP8266 supported SPI Flash sizes
-* OTA update from and server, with MD5 checksum support, SSL support, version check, ...
+* OTA update from any server, with MD5 checksum support, SSL support, version check, ...
   * Auto firmware partition select or forced update to any available partition
-  * OTA Bootloader Update is supported
+  * OTA **Bootloader** update is also supported
 * Load any available firmware version, not only the latest, is supported
 * Uses my own 2nd stage bootloader (full source available) for some special features
 * New AT commands added